Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Extension to the Gaussian Channel

 \end{theorem}

+\begin{IEEEproof} The proof of \thmref{thm:UVLF_Gaussian} relies on a large deviations bound for the empirical correlation coefficient of two independent Gaussian distributed sequences.
+See \secref{sec:proof_UVLF_Gaussian} for the proof details. \end{IEEEproof}

 \thmref{thm:UVLF_Gaussian} refines the achievability result in \cite[Th.~4]{lomnitzfeder} to the second-order term for the Gaussian channel.
-To prove \thmref{thm:UVLF_Gaussian}, we replace the empirical mutual information $n I(\hat{P}_{X^n}, \hat{P}_{Y^n|X^n})$ used in the DMC case with
+To prove \thmref{thm:UVLF_Gaussian}, we replace the empirical mutual information $n I(\hat{P}_{X^n}, \hat{P}_{Y^n|X^n})$ used in the DMC case with the universal metric